 As your life continues to evolve, so should your legal and estate planning.
 The concerns you have as a single person, as a spouse or a parent with minor children, and when you are nearing or in your retirement years, are all different.
-Whether those issues include tax, inheritance or long-term health care planning, your legal documents should reflect the reality in your life today with the flexibility to adapt to changes in the future.
+Whether those issues include tax, inheritance, looking for senior living options, long-term health care planning or funeral pre-arrangement plans, your estate planning attorney can prepare legal documents that would reflect the reality in your life today with the flexibility to adapt to changes in the future.
+People are encouraged to include funeral planning in their estate plan to help their loved ones with the costs of the chosen funeral home and its services, and to avoid conflicts among the family members.

 Now may be the time to get a trust management services professional and revisit your legal planning to ensure you are addressing the concerns of today.

 ESTATE PLANNING TAILORED TO MEET YOUR NEEDS

 Estate planning is more than having an estate attorney draft a Will to appoint an executor and name your heirs.
 Every person has their own unique goals and concerns, and your estate plan should reflect your particular needs.
 Whether you are concerned about long-term care issues for yourself or your spouse, are a family with Special Needs individuals, are a blended family with children from a previous marriage, are parents with minor children, or want to ensure ease and efficiency in winding up your affairs, I can provide the legal planning necessary to ensure your goals are accomplished.

 An effective estate plan should include a Will or a Living Trust, Powers of Attorney, a Living Will, and in some cases a Community Property Agreement.